aws-samples/otl-getting-started/README.md

 - Please do not post questions and comments to the general AWS forums as this program is not publicly released.
 You can send your questions and feedback to your AWS representative.

 # Getting Started

-Before your team is granted access to Outposts capacity, we will need to capture account and networking information.

 ## Pre-Onboarding